Constrained Adversarial Learning for Automated Software Testing: a literature review: Introduction

 \begin{description} \item[RQ1:] How can adversarial learning methods be leveraged for constrained data generation? \item[RQ2:] How can automated software testing tools benefit from constrained data generation? \end{description}

-By investigating the current approaches in a systematic manner, this work can guide researchers and developers to enhance automated testing tools with adversarial learning methods and improve the resilience and robustness of the System Under Test (SUT).
+By investigating the current approaches in a methodical manner, this work can guide researchers and developers to enhance automated testing tools with adversarial learning methods and improve the resilience and robustness of the System Under Test (SUT).
 This paper is organized into multiple sections.
-Section \ref{sec:resm} describes the employed research methodology.
+Section \ref{sec:metho} describes the search methodology.
 Section \ref{sec:findrq1} and Section \ref{sec:findrq2} present and discuss the found publications for RQ1 and RQ2.
 Finally, Section \ref{sec:con} presents the concluding remarks and future research topics.